tcvg86/handoff/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Flask
+In case you lose your mind... you need to clear you cookies and refresh so that this works... otherwise, you're going to have a bunch of CORS issues you don't want to deal with.